 Believe it or not, t shirts were introduced at the start of the XX century, and they were originally underwear!
 The classic all-white t shirt was common among low-income single men who required extra protection from the environment (the lack of buttons meant no money or wife for sewing was needed).

-Transitioning away from the underwear realm began when social groups like sportsmen and sailors started to use them for exercise and other physical activities.
+Transitioning away from underwear began when sportsmen and sailors started to use them for exercise and other physical activities.

 Thanks to this, a masculine aura surrounded the T shirt and the image of the well-built handsome sailor became attractive to women.
 This shows us the positive impact that even the simplest T shirt can have on our image, given of course, we take care of ourselves.
 This trend continued into World War II when T shirts were mass-produced for soldiers.